orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 It helps make hidden fraud more structurally exposed, more costly to sustain, and easier to contest under stated assumptions.

+## Proof Surface vs Payload

+A-DAP separates proof surfaces from payloads.

+Public proof objects may include:

+- hashes
+- manifests
+- signatures
+- timestamp receipts
+- canonical schemas
+- verifier source code
+- reconstruction rules
+- public test vectors

+Sensitive payloads may include:

+- personal data
+- medical records
+- credit inputs
+- private model outputs
+- protected decision records
+- confidential operational data

+Dangerous payloads may include:

+- exploit code
+- weaponizable technical instructions
+- operational attack payloads
+- other materials where replication increases harm

+The correct pattern is:

+> Replicate the proof surface.
+> Do not replicate the sensitive payload.
+> Preserve reconstructability through controlled disclosure.
+> Prevent proof-surface inversion.

+Availability is not a universal good.

+For public proof objects, high availability strengthens auditability.

+For sensitive or dangerous payloads, uncontrolled availability may increase harm.

+## Non-Invertibility Rule

+Replicating the proof surface is not automatically safe.

+A proof surface may still leak sensitive payload structure through inference.

+Therefore:

+> Replicable proof surfaces must be non-invertible with respect to protected payloads.

+A proof surface is not safe to replicate merely because it excludes the raw payload.

+If hashes, manifests, schemas, metadata, reconstruction rules, or structural descriptors allow practical inference of protected payload properties, the proof surface itself inherits sensitivity.

+## Canonical Recovery Rule

+A-DAP must preserve not only existence, but canonical recoverability.

+A verifier must be able to determine whether the recovered artifact is the committed artifact, not merely an artifact with a plausible timestamp or similar structure.

+A timestamp can prove that a digest existed at a time.

+It does not, by itself, prove that the artifact later recovered by the verifier is the canonical artifact intended by the original commitment.

+A-DAP must therefore preserve recovery paths capable of distinguishing committed objects from later substitutes, altered mirrors, cloned artifacts, or reanchored copies.

 ## Known Failure Modes and Boundary Risks

 A-DAP includes several known risks and limitations.